 Meeting Place & Time

-The day before your trip we will meet at 7:00 PM in the DoubleTree Hotel in Flagstaff for a pre-trip meeting.
-Check at the hotel front desk for meeting room information.
+The day before your trip we will meet at 6:30 PM at the OARS Grand Canyon warehouse in Flagstaff for a pre-trip meeting.
 Your trip leader will provide a thorough trip orientation and pass out your waterproof bags so that you can pack your belongings that evening.
 The trip leader will also reconfirm the meeting time for the following morning and give you an opportunity to ask any last-minute questions.

 Getting to Flagstaff

 American Airlines (800-433-7300) has flights into Flagstaff via Phoenix or Dallas.

 United Airlines (800-864-8331) has flights into Flagstaff via Denver.